ipfs/specs/src/http-gateways/path-gateway.md

   - Bytes representing a CBOR file, see [application/cbor](https://www.iana.org/assignments/media-types/application/cbor)
   - Works exactly the same as `raw`, but returned `Content-Type` is `application/cbor`
 - DAG-JSON (0x0129)
-  - If the `Accept` header includes `text/html`, implementation should return a generated HTML with options to download DAG-JSON as-is, or converted to DAG-CBOR.
+  - If the `Accept` header includes `text/html`, implementation should return a generated HTML with an option to download DAG-JSON as-is.
   - Otherwise, response works exactly the same as `raw` block, but returned `Content-Type` is [application/vnd.ipld.dag-json](https://www.iana.org/assignments/media-types/application/vnd.ipld.dag-json)
 - DAG-CBOR (0x71)
-  - If the `Accept` header includes `text/html`: implementation should return a generated HTML with options to download DAG-CBOR as-is, or converted to DAG-JSON.
+  - If the `Accept` header includes `text/html`: implementation should return a generated HTML with an option to download DAG-CBOR as-is.
   - Otherwise, response works exactly the same as `raw` block, but returned `Content-Type` is [application/vnd.ipld.dag-cbor](https://www.iana.org/assignments/media-types/application/vnd.ipld.dag-cbor)

 The following response types require an explicit opt-in, can only be requested with [`format`](#format-request-query-parameter) query parameter or [`Accept`](#accept-request-header) header: